NicoleBazile/Fullstack-App-w-User-Login-1/README.md

 # Fullstack-App-w-User-Login-1
 Created an a fan page application with login and sign up capabilities.
-Also attached the an external database to store the inputted data of each of the users and messages board data
+Also attached the an external database to store the inputted data of each of the users and messages board data.
+The user will be able to comment captions on images and delete only their comments.

 **Link to project:**